daronphang/programming-resources/javascript/frameworks-libraries/angular/rxjs/higher-order-mapping.md

 Combination of higher-order mapping and concatenating Observables.
 Takes each value in array and transforming into an inner Observable, subscribes to it and sends the output to the result Observable.
 Waits for previous HTTP Observable to complete before mapping the new value to an HTTP Observable.

+The operator is best used if the order of emission and subscription of inner observables is important.

 ```js
 // Queues every new Observable, and subscribes to it only when the last Observable is completed
 from(urls)